czFIRE/Rust_Organisation_App/README.md

 ### API Design
 The first draft of the API design was done by Matej in Swagger.
 You can find it in /design.
-This is an outdated version, as towards the end of development, many endpoints changed or were removed and there was no time to update it.
+This is a highly outdated version, as towards the end of development, many endpoints changed or were removed and there was no time to update the swagger documentation.

 ### Containerization
 Most of the containerization work was performed by Michal and Petr.
 Michal